Car Dealership Pressure Tactics…

 To “take control” of the vehicle purchasing/leasing experience and minimize stress, “Car Dealership Pressure Tactics” and reduce the possibility of a “lemon” vehicle, consider following these steps:

-1. Speak with your banker or credit union on what price vehicle you can afford before you go into a car dealership.
-Discuss your available down-payment, payments, etc. with your loan officer so you will have a good idea what the “maximum price” car you can afford before starting your car buying/leasing quest.
-Any purchase price you end up negotiating that is below your “target price” will result in a lower monthly payment.
+1. Speak with your banker or credit union to determine what price vehicle you can afford before visiting a dealership.
+Discuss your available down payment, monthly payments, and financing options with your loan officer so you have a clear understanding of the maximum price you can afford.
+Any negotiated purchase price below your “target price” will result in lower monthly payments.

-2. Before visiting the car dealership(s), do your homework on the internet.
-A wealth of information is available on the internet, including factory rebates, incentives, special financing and more.
-Most manufacturers allow you to “build” your vehicle online at their web site, reviewing what the “MSRP” (manufacturer’s suggested retail price) is before ever going on a dealers lot!
-Many websites, such as www.kbb.com, and www.edmunds.com allow you to “build” a new vehicle on line with options you desire, allowing you to see both “retail” and “dealer invoice” prices.
+2. Before visiting the dealership, do your research online.
+The internet provides a wealth of information including factory rebates, incentives, special financing, and more.
+Most manufacturers allow you to “build” your vehicle on their website and view the MSRP before stepping onto a dealer lot.
+Websites like www.kbb.com and www.edmunds.com let you build a vehicle with the options you want, giving you both retail and dealer invoice pricing.

-3. Once completing your “pre-dealership visit homework”, it’s now time to visit the car dealership.
+3. Once you’ve completed your research, it’s time to visit the dealership.

 Remember, no one is handcuffing you to a chair at the dealership.
 You can get up and leave at any time.
 The buyer is in control until or unless the buyer chooses to allow the emotions (or the dealer) to control the sale.
 Keep in mind this is a business/monetary transaction.
 You are exchanging money and/or a financial obligation in return for motoring transportation.
 If you treat it as such, and not a “spur of the moment” or “pressured” same day decision, you will likely end up being happier with your purchase/lease decision.